 remoteLocker™ solution helps speed recession recovery

 In 2009, as the national economy declined, the Toledo Lucas County Public Library system was facing a situation familiar to other libraries across the country.
 Budget reductions forced the system to cut library staff by 27% and reduce all branch hours to only one shift.
-The library began looking for innovative solutions that would allow them to restore service to users, but there was nothing available on the market that served their needs.
+The library began looking for innovative solutions that would allow them to restore service to patrons, but there was nothing available on the market that served their needs.

 In 2012, as the economy improved, the passage of a new levy coincided with the release of bibliotheca’s remoteLocker solution.
 The levy allowed the Toledo Lucas system to extend hours at some locations and undertake renovations to one of their branches.
 The Oregon branch renovation offered an opportunity to take advantage of the new remoteLocker technology.
 The branch was closed for renovations for a year.
-Once it reopened, it included a 24/7 lobby with a remoteLocker that allowed users to access materials at any time of the day.
+Once it reopened, it included a 24/7 lobby with a remoteLocker that allowed patrons to access materials at any time of the day.

 A Flexible Solution

 The remoteLocker is a flexible modular solution that provides an easy to use self-service experience for library patrons.
 After reserving items online or over the telephone, patrons can retrieve items 24 hours a day at the locker of their choice by simply scanning their library card.
 The system is available with or without a return, making it easily adaptable to individual library needs.